Goodnight and Go: Live performances

 The song was debuted live by Grande on The Sweetener Sessions.
 It was later performed on the Sweetener World Tour on all dates from March 18 to May 11, 2019 before being replaced by "Get Well Soon".
 The song was also performed during the first night of Grande's performance at Coachella Valley Music and Arts Festival on April 14, 2019.
+Heap also performed a mashup of her own version and Grande's version of the song during the North American dates of her world tour, April 28 to June 8 of 2019.